 After a rocky start to his pro career, Ovince St. Preux looked to be coming on as a force in the light heavyweight division.
 Since a narrow defeat to Gegard Mousasi, “OSP” had rattled off five straight, finishing most with variety and style.
 Unfortunately for the rising prospect, he was not ready for the pace or imposing wrestling style of Ryan Bader.

 Bader capped off his win streak with eye-opening decisions over stud wrestlers Rashad Evans and Phil Davis.
 The former champion Evans was in good form, riding a two-fight winning streak.
-Crafty and elusive striking complemented Rashad’s effective wrestling game to give any elite fighter problems.
+Occasionally crafty and elusive striking complemented Rashad’s effective wrestling game to give any big man problems.
 Davis, on the other hand, had developed into a kick-heavy outfighter, an interesting addition to his pedigree as a four-time All-American wrestler and one-time national champion.

 In both bouts Bader showed a new wrinkle, he was able to maintain and have success in a kickboxing match at range.
-The most obvious change was Bader’s jab, which let him hang on the outside while picking away with lead kicks to the legs and body.
+The most obvious change was Bader’s jab and long lead hook, which let him hang on the outside while picking away with lead kicks to the legs and body.
 Once his opponents were sufficiently frustrated, Bader seized the opportunity to run through his signature double leg takedown.
 “Darth” Bader seemed a new man, and it was time to enter the title conversation once again.

 Bader was wise to want to go to the ground early, but his shot selection was ill-advised.
 A diving single leg takedown left Bader fully extended underneath Johnson, who easily spun behind.
 Just like against Jones, Ryan pulled half-guard on a kimura attempt.
 This allowed Rumble to pass to full mount, where the full weight of his ground and pound rendered Bader unconscious.

 Bader did not fight again for nearly seven months.
 His return came against the human fire hydrant Ilir Latifi.
 In his youth, Latifi was a standout Greco-Roman competitor, becoming one of the best in Europe under the age of 21.
-In MMA, he employed his wrestling well, but it was his brick-fisted power that had begun to get the attention of fans.
+In MMA, he employed his wrestling well, but it was his brick-fisted power (and that picture of him on a horse) that had begun to get the attention of fans.

 The pressure of Bader’s newly effective striking kept Latifi on the retreat.
 Like a younger Ryan Bader, Latifi tried to duck his head and rush forward to get his shots in.
 Two minutes into the second round, Latifi ducked one time too many.